temmiezy/p4/README.md

 - There is a one-to-many relationship between plans and users

 ## Notes for Instructor
-Every function listed above works but i wish i had more time to add more features such as User Management, and checks for existing plans
+- check the seeder for UsersTableSeeder for the test login details Every function listed above works but i wish i had more time to add more features such as User Management, and checks for existing plans